-The Unhealthiest Iced Teas on the Planet
+The Unhealthiest Bottled Iced Teas on the Planet

 Don't get us wrong.
 Scientists have amassed a volume of research showing that teas possess significant health benefits.
 Brewed teas contain antioxidants such as polyphenols, epigallocatechin gallate (EGCG), and catechins, which have been found to help rev your metabolism, block the formation of new fat cells, fight off diseases and even minimize cell damage, aging, and risk of stroke.
 But don't let these facts justify your bottled tea purchase—because not all teas are created equal.
 Which is why we rounded up the unhealthiest iced teas on the planet.

-In fact, a recent study found that you'd have to drink 20 bottles of store-bought tea to get the same amount of antioxidants present in just one home-brewed cup.
+In fact, one study found that you'd have to drink 20 bottles of store-bought tea to get the same amount of antioxidants present in just one home-brewed cup.
 And even though versions packaged with an acid like lemon juice or citric acid can help stabilize these antioxidant levels, an independent lab test by ChromaDex found that more than half of the nutrients had disappeared from acid-spiked flavors within three months of shelf life.

 Plus, because companies know that the disease-fighting polyphenols have a slightly bitter, astringent taste, they tend to add more water—instead of actual brewed tea—to their products.
 Add that to all the sugar that's injected into these generously-portioned bottles, and any health benefits you once imagined vanish into thin air.